gobiz-go/gobiz_be/README.md

 * config : all of apps configuration like: database, api, token.
 * contoller : all of endpoint function
 * model : all of type struct used in this apps
-* helper : additional package
+* helper : package folder with function only called by others

 ## Rename Apps